jhallen/pic-macros/README.md

-# pic-macros
+# PIC Macros

-Assembly language macros that make programming PIC microcontrollers more pleasant.
+Here are some assembly language macros that make programming PIC microcontrollers more pleasant.
 This is somewhat inspired by the Parallax PIC assembler.

 The general idea of these macros is to hide the W register and make PIC look like a two-address machine with mnemonics similar to 6800 / 6502 / PDP-11.